 A Department of Health grant of £550,000 was used for major refurbishment of Hospice facilities.

 Breaking-ground for the Hospice’s new Living Well Centre takes place with Hugo Deynem, Lord Mayor of Chester and Her Grace The Duchess of Westminster.

 The Sheriff of Chester Jane Mercer, chair of the Board of Trustees Dr Virginia Clough, Mayor of Ellesmere Port Nicole Meardon, Duchess of Westminster, Lord Lieutenant of Cheshire David Briggs and CEO of Hospice of the Good Shepherd Margaret Wright at the opening of the Hospice of the Good Shepherd’s new Living Well Centre.

 The Hospice appoints Robert Mee as the new Chairman of Trustees.

-The Hospice of the Good Shepherd celebrated its 30th Anniversary in April 2019, something the original founders of the Hospice should be very proud of.
+In April 2019, the Hospice of the Good Shepherd celebrated its 30th Anniversary, something the original founders of the Hospice should be very proud of.
 We shared our celebration with over 500 members of our local community supporters and volunteers.
 The demand for our services continues to grow as does the cost for delivering these services.

-We celebrated out 30th Anniversary with our Forget Me Not Appeal launched by the Mayor of Chester Councillor Mark Williams and The Dean of Chester, the Very Revd Tim Stratford
+Later this year, in July 2019, we continued to celebrate our 30th Anniversary with the Forget Me Not Appeal, launched by the Mayor of Chester, Councillor Mark Williams and The Dean of Chester, the Very Revd Tim Stratford.

-During the summer of 2019 we carried out some landscaping to our garden which included a patio and seating area allowing visitors and staff somewhere to relax.
+During the summer of 2019 we carried out some landscaping to the Hospice garden which included a patio and seating area allowing visitors and staff somewhere to relax.